redrootmin/bzu-gmb/README.md

 -Full support Linux Mint 19.3 \ Ubuntu 18.04

--now modele: psensor+config, new benchmarks, protonGE for steam, proton-rdr2, portwine ports
+-now modules: psensor+config, new benchmarks, protonGE for steam, proton-rdr2, portwine ports

 -support re-os(testing)

 -support pop!_os(testing)

--now modele and update old
+-now modules and update old

 -testing now modele from other authors (if they will)

--now version beta5: fix bugs, new function, test new module for multimedia, visualization Ubuntu
+-now version beta5: fix bugs, new function, test new modules for multimedia, visualization Ubuntu